spencertipping/ni/doc/ni_by_example.md

 As you advance through this tutorial, or start working with `ni` spells written by others, you'll want a quicker way to understand at a high level what a particular `ni` spell is doing.

-For this, use `ni --explain <spell>`.
+For this, use `ni --explain ...`.
 Using the example from the file output section:

 ```
 $ ni --explain n10 \>ten.txt